Short Dick Man: Chart performance

 in France, when 125,000 units were sold there.

 Music video

-A music video was made for "Short Dick Man", directed by Daniel Zirilli.
+The accompanying music video for "Short Dick Man" was directed by Daniel Zirilli.
+It was A-listed on French and German music television channels MCM and VIVA in February 1995.
+The video was also a Box Top on British The Box from January same year.

 Cover versions

 In 1995, the song was covered by Machito Ponce and Diamanda Turbin as "Short Dick Man (¡Ponte A Brincar!)".
 In 2007, the song was covered by Laurent Wolf, featuring Marilyn David.
 This 3:35 version is available on several compilations, such as Été 2007 and Contact Play & Dance vol. 4.